LordEnma/YandereSimulatorDecompiled/README.md

 # YandereSimulatorDecompiled
 Decompiled Code from the game Yandere Simulator.
-The build is from 1/17/22
+The version of the game is from 1/17/22

 This is being provided as is, and I will try to update whenever a new build is released